ntua-el20827/NTUA_Computer_Networks/README.md

     ./run_lampp_linux.sh
     ```
 2. Create the database using the ./utils/ntuaflix_create_schema.sql
-    a.
+   2a.
 In your DBMS use this file
     b.
 If you are using linux run the following command in the terminal
     ```sh
     ./create_schema_linux.sh